Localizing date and time

 Using custom library for date formatting

-You can add a custom function for date or time formatting instead of using the built-in one.
+If Intl.DateTimeFormat functionality is no sufficient, you can use a custom function for date and time formatting instead of using the built-in one.

 Add custom function to the bundle